Sheffield-Diffusion-Curve/DCGApp/www/contact.md

 ### Bibliography….citation search results and case studies
+If you use the model, the software should be cited.
+The format will vary from journal to journal, however, the APA style for it is:

-The paper that reports the original method and case study is:
+Diffusion Curve Generator, Release 1.0 [Computer software].
+(2018).
+Retrieved from http://dcg.shef.ac.uk The paper that reports the original method and case study is:

 - Grimm SE, Stevens JW, Dixon S.  Estimating Future Health Technology Diffusion Using Expert Beliefs Calibrated to an Established Diffusion Model.
 Value Health.
 2018 Aug;21(8):944-950. doi: 10.1016/j.jval.2018.01.010.